Guide, Updated 18 May 2026

 48.7%

-Source: DVSA DRT122A centre-level pass rates 2024-25 under Open Government Licence v3.0.
-The 35.8 percentage point spread between hardest and easiest centres is the largest single inter-centre gap in any UK driving series.
+Source: DVSA centre-level pass rates 2024-25 under Open Government Licence v3.0.
+The 33.3 percentage point spread between the hardest and easiest rankable centres is one of the largest inter-centre gaps in the UK series.
 The [research/london-vs-uk-pass-rate](/research/london-vs-uk-pass-rate) covers the urban-rural picture in detail.

 What route difficulty actually means